airbnb/css/README.md

   }
 }

 /* Crap!
-When I search the repo for .selector, it's in 3 different places.
+When I search the repo for .selector, it's in 3 different places and 3 different files.
 Now I have to spend time finding where I should make my change */
 ```